StackVista/stackstate-docs/use/events/manage-event-handlers.md

 1. Open a [view](/use/stackstate-ui/views/about_views.md).
 2. Select the **View summary** tab in the right panel.
-3. Expand the **Event handlers** section.
-All currently configured event handlers are listed.
+3. Expand the **Event handlers** section to list all currently configured event handlers.
 4. To add a new event handler, click **ADD NEW EVENT HANDLER**.
 The **Add Event Handler** popup opens.
 5. Give the event handler a **Name**.
 6. You can optionally add a **Description**.
 This will be displayed in the tooltip whenever a user hovers the mouse pointer over the event handler name in the right panel Event handlers list.